The classification of multiplicity-free plethysms of Schur functions: The products on the list are multiplicity-free

-It remains to describe the domino--Littlewood--Richardson tableaux of this form.
-Firstly, we write $\alpha$ in the form $\alpha=(2a-i,i+1,2^j,1^{2b-1-2j})$ for $i,j \geq 1$.
+In other words, we need to describe the domino--Littlewood--Richardson tableaux of this form.
+Firstly, we can rewrite $\alpha$ in the form $\alpha=(2a-i,i+1,2^j,1^{2b-1-2j})$ for $i,j \geq 1$.
 With this notation fixed, the pair of domino Littlewood--Richardson tableaux are depicted in \cref{dominotableaux}.
-The signs of these tableaux differ (as the total number of $(2)$-dominoes in the former is 2 greater than in the latter) and the result follows. \end{proof}
+The signs of these tableaux differ (as the total number of $(2)$-dominoes in the former is 2 fewer